ajzdunek/ajzdunek.github.io/README.md

 - JavaScript
 - Bootstrap 5
 - Jekyll
-- HubSpot (to take care of the forms and other automated processes)
+- HubSpot (to take care of the contact form and other automated processes)